cthoyt/indra_curation/README.md

 ## Installation

-There is no special installation required, besides having `indra`, `indra_db`, and their various dependancies installed and available on your python path.
+There is no special installation required, besides having `indra`, `indra_db`, and their various dependencies installed and available on your python path.

 ## Running